 When the weapon’s Lagrangian Sight kicks in, it is using the basis of Lagrangian mechanics (opens in new tab) that add to the weapon’s power and precision.
 When the Lagrangian is applied to the weapon’s mechanisms, it is interacting with the weapon’s potential energy and bolstering its accuracy to find a vector within space, which explains why the singularities form on any kill rather than a precision kill.

 While in the Destiny universe, weaponry and energy are dictated by the game’s own lore and concepts of how everything functions, it’s clear Bungie’s writing team did their homework on this one.
 The weapon’s name doesn’t just serve as flavor, but is a simplified demonstration of a foundation of electricity and magnetism.

 The brilliance of the weapon mechanics make it not only an engaging weapon to use, but the clever demonstrations of real-life electromagnetism show Bungie’s attention to detail is bar none.
 Destiny is not a super-accurate world, but its roots in science and use of worldbuilding to give structure to how everything mingles allows unique representations of real-life concepts of science to exist such as this.
 As the saying goes, any sufficiently advanced technology can be indistinguishable from magic.

-If you're looking for more sci-fi gaming content, check out our best Star Wars games guide, and if you're looking to get immersed in the VR space battles then we've also got our best PSVR space games guide for you.
+Interested in checking out Destiny 2?
+Our Destiny 2 beginner's guide has everything a newbie Guardian could need to get started.
+And if you're looking for more sci-fi gaming content, check out our best Star Wars games guide, and if you're looking to get immersed in the VR space battles then we've also got our best PSVR space games guide for you.